Generate Sample Data feature interface showing data table with AI-generated sample records and configuration panel

 Advanced Configuration

-Create Sample Data wizard showing Campaign record with related record types, advanced configuration panel with Record Fields selection, Field Types, and Additional Instructions field with custom prompt
+Create Sample Data wizard showing Campaign record with advanced configuration panel including Record Fields selection and Additional Instructions

 Edge Cases & Constraints